boubouleuh/Nickel-BeamMP-Plugin/README.md

 [Download Nickel on Github](https://github.com/boubouleuh/Nickel-BeamMP-Plugin)

 Simply add the .lua file to your "BeamServer/Resources/Server/Nickel" directory (it's an example).
-On the first launch of the server with the plugin, you will need to modify the staffs.txt file located in the server root directory and add your username or use "addstaff <username>" in the server console in order to access the commands.
-From there, you can use the ;addstaff command to add additional staff members to the server.
+On the first launch of the server with the plugin, you will need to modify the staffs.txt file located in the server root directory and add your username or use "addstaff <username>" in the server console in order to access the commands (!!OTHERS COMMANDS WORK ONLY IN THE IN GAME CHAT!!).
+From there, you can use the ;addstaff command in the in game chat to add additional staff members to the server.

 # Discord
 WE NOW HAVE A DISCORD !
 GO CHECK IT OUT :